polifonia-project/pattern-explorations-backend/README.md

-# Python Flask Server for Music Search API
+# Python Flask Server for Pattern Explorations using the Blazegraph KG

 A Python Flask server providing APIs for searching musical tunes and retrieving similarity measures.
 It can be connected to a SPARQL endpoint but currently uses a mock response.